philipahn/obs-tool/README.md

 # obs-tool
-Problem: Observations are by natural informal sit-ins/recordings where evaluators assess instructor performance to gain insights of what's happening inside the classroom.
-In addition to the high volume of observations,
+Observations at DC (and probably other campuses) are by nature, informal sit-ins/recordings where evaluators assess instructor performance to gain insights of what's happening inside the classroom.
+In addition to the high volume of observations that an Instructional Leader may have to go through per-sitting, there's difficulty for campus leaders to keep track of obsrvations and keep all Instructional Leaders accountable.
+In order to keep track of all observations that are occurring  There's a need to maximize the efficiency of the

-Hypothesis:
+An observation tool

 ##Features v1.0 MVP (9/28)
 1. Log-in screen